 Have you ever wondered are eating disorders genetic?
 I have since the day I gave birth to my first daughter because the last thing I wanted to pass down to my girls were eating disorders.
 Many of you know that I have been in recovery from bulimia and anorexia for nearly 20 years, with very few slip-ups.
 But eating disorders don’t just magically leave, they plague you for life.
 It’s impossible to unlearn those behaviors and almost as hard not to act upon your instinct.
 I know that’s not what anyone wants to hear but it is my truth.

 Today, it finally happened.
-The day I’ve been dreading since she was born.
+A day I’ve been dreading since she was born.
 The day she compared herself to me.
-The day I had to really consider …
+One in which I had to really consider …

 Unfortunately, my research says, yes, eating disorders are, in fact, genetic just like Bipolar disorder, depression and so many other mental illnesses.
 We like to think we can protect our children from illnesses but what do we do when we are the very people who gave them the genes to develop the disorder?
 It’s through no fault of our own.
 We can do everything right and still not be able to protect them from these kinds of things.
 I’ve tried my best to do everything right and I am super aware of the behaviors because of my own experience but what if none of that can stop any of it?

 For me, there is no competition.
 She is better than me in every single way.
 She is a tall, leggy blonde with blue eyes that smile, a sweet voice and the perfect peaches and cream complexion.
-She is everything I hoped to be as a young girl.
-She is smart, graceful and strong.
+Bella is everything I hoped to be as a young girl.
+Smarter, more graceful and stronger than I was at her age.
 She is independent, cultured and not afraid to stand up for herself and for what’s right.
 She is my idea of perfection.

 In many ways, we are alike.
 That strong, independent bossy streak that runs deep in her, is all me.
 Her smile, me too.
 The intelligence, well she got that from both of us and the culture is something I have been instilling from birth.
 However, the tall, graceful leggy blonde is not me at all.